eoinkelly/notes/databases/sql/select/joins.md

 * Sometimes called a "half join"

 > What we really mean is we want all actors that played in films.
-But we don’t
+But we don't
 > want any films in the results, just the actors.
-More specifically, we don’t want
+More specifically, we don't want
 > each actor several times, once per film.
 We want each actor only once (or zero
 > times) in the result.